PARTS AND ADVICE FOR YOUR 'OLDEN GOLDIE'

 You may also find that the large sheet metal bracket which the stand pivot goes through is also rotten.

-As this is an exercise in checking the frame only, I am not going to try an explaination of how to fix this here.
+As this is an exercise in checking the frame only, I am not going to try an explanation of how to fix this here.
 It requires considerable fabrication ability and proficiency with a welder to make a safe and solid repair.

 It can be done without stripping the bike to get at it, but with difficulty.
 Most times it would be better to have it apart to check all the rest of the frame.